Mar 2, 2021

 - Up to two-year licence suspension

 Depending on the result of driving while distracted, you could also face dangerous driving charges.
-Dangerous driving is a criminal, offense.
+Dangerous driving is a criminal offence.
 You could face :

 - Up to 10 years in jail for causing bodily harm